afro-coder/afro-coder/README.md

 - 💬 Ask me about ...
   Containers, Cloudflare, Linux Administration.
 - 📫 How to reach me: ...
-  Feel free to drop a mail at leon@leonnunes.dev

 - Blog at <a href="https://dev.to/mediocreDevops">Dev.to</a>